 Doing a PhD with us

 Interested in studying for a doctorate in Archaeology?
-Or perhaps a PhD in Classical Archaeology and Ancient History or in Egyptology?
+Or perhaps a PhD in Classical Archaeology and Ancient History or Egyptology?
 We also offer Archaeology with a specialist focus on Osteology.

 Doctoral studies at Uppsala

 The doctoral collective is one of the most vital assets of the Uppsala department.
 Our PhD scholars, or doktorands as they are called in Swedish, are working at the forefront of research and represent the future of our disciplines.
 The following notes provide a brief introduction to doctoral study at our Department, intended as information for prospective applicants.
-More detailed rules and regulations can be found here and guidelines on funding can be found at the end of this document.
+More detailed rules and regulations can be found here, and guidelines on funding can be found at the end of this document.

 What is expected of a doktorand at Uppsala?

 The Swedish term for the doctoral programme is forskarutbildning, which literally means 'researcher training'.
-We understand that research does not end with a completed PhD, and for this reason the objective is not just to produce a doctoral thesis and a specific contribution to knowledge, but to actively prepare the candidate for a continued professional life in the research community.
+We understand that research does not necessarily end with a completed PhD, and for this reason the objective is not just to produce a doctoral thesis and a specific contribution to knowledge, but to actively prepare the candidate for a continued professional life in the research community.

 The Department is spread over two locations, in Uppsala itself and in Visby, on our Gotland campus; we have doktorands physically located in both places.
 The completion of a doctorate should take four years of full-time study (longer, part-time options are also available).
-The practical end result will comprise a thesis in the form of either a monograph or a compendium of peer-reviewed papers with an introductory essay.
+The practical end result will comprise a thesis in the form of either a monograph or a compilation of peer-reviewed papers with an introductory essay.
 In addition to the thesis, our doktorands also take a number of formal courses, which make up approximately a year of the overall research time.
 These courses are divided between general training in a variety of research skills, organised centrally at the faculty level, and more specific courses in the Department or externally which are tailored to the individual doktorand's needs.
 We also offer formal teacher training, an essential component of a future academic career.
-Additional, thematic courses are also available outside the university (for example in the Dialogues with the Past series) and which count towards the doctoral degree.
+Additional, thematic courses are also available outside the University (for example in the Dialogues with the Past series) and which count towards the doctoral degree.